eikehmueller/ma32070/lectures/Notes.md

 3(\nu_{\text{vertex}} + \nu_{\text{facet}}) + j & \text{if $E$ is the interior}
 \end{cases}
 $$
-This is illustrated for the polynomial Lagrange element in the figure above.
+This is illustrated for the polynomial Lagrange element in @fig:lagrange_nodes.

 ## Vandermonde matrix
 Having picked the nodes, how can we construct the nodal basis functions $\{\phi_\ell(x)\}_{\ell=0}^{\nu-1}$ for a given set of nodes $\{\lambda_\ell\}_{\ell=0}^{\nu-1}$?
 For this, assume that we know some set of basis functions $\{\theta_m(x)\}_{m=0}^{\nu-1}$ of $\mathcal{V}$.
 For the Lagrange elements, these could for example be the monomials $1,x_0,x_1,x_0^2,x_0x_1,x_1^2,\dots$.
 Since $\{\theta_m(x)\}_{m=0}^{\nu-1}$ is a basis of $\mathcal{V}$, we can write for each $k=0,1,\dots,\nu-1$